 - Additional income tax deduction of Rs.
 1.5 lakh provided on interest paid on loans to purchase electric vehicles.

 - Proposal of extending exemption period to 31/03/2021 for capital gains arising from selling of residential houses for investment purpose in start-ups.

 - STT or Securities Transaction Tax proposed to be limited to the difference between the strike price and settlement of options.

 - Additional deduction of Rs.
 1.5 lakhs provided to self-occupied house owners on interest paid towards loans taken under affordable housing schemes.
 The relevant house owners will be able to enjoy tax relief of Rs.
 3.5 lakhs from the previously Rs.
 2 lakhs, till March 2020.

-- Import of defence equipment exempted from basic custom duty to promote modernization of the Defence sector of India.
+- Import of defence equipment exempted from the basic customs duty to promote modernization of the Defence sector of India.

-- Custom duty exempted on certain parts of electric vehicles.
+- Custom duty is exempted on certain parts of electric vehicles.

 - Increase by Re.
 1/litre on road and infrastructure cess and special additional duty on petrol and diesel.